Take back the night

 It feels softer.

+The town hall is genuinely beautiful.
+The old churches too.
 The bridges, the stone buildings, the river, the way the city catches light when the weather changes.

 Walking around the centre feels visually calm in a way most cities don’t.